hanxiaomax/Learncpp_CN/docs/14-7-overloading-the-comparison-operators.md

 What about operator< and operator>?
 What would it mean for a Car to be greater or less than another Car?
 We typically don’t think about cars this way.
 Since the results of operator< and operator> would not be immediately intuitive, it may be better to leave these operators undefined.

-Best practice
+!!! success "最佳实践"

 	Only define overloaded operators that make intuitive sense for your class.

 However, there is one common exception to the above recommendation.
 What if we wanted to sort a list of Cars?
 In such a case, we might want to overload the comparison operators to return the member (or members) you’re most likely to want to sort on.
 For example, an overloaded operator< for Cars might sort based on make and model alphabetically.